zx80/flask-simple-auth/README.md

 #### OAuth Authorizations

+OAuth authorizations are simular to group authorizations.
-OAuth authorizations are attached to the current authentification performed through a token, on routes marked with `auth="oauth"`.
+They are attached to the current authentification performed through a token, on routes marked with `auth="oauth"`.
 In that case, the `authorize` values are interpreted as *scopes* that must be provided by the token.

 In order to simplify security implications, *scopes* and *groups* (`user_in_group`) authorizations cannot be mixed on a route: create distinct routes to handle these.
+Another current limitation is that only one *issuer* is allowed.

 ```python
 # /data is only accessible through a trusted JWT token with "read" scope